HISTORY OF COFFEE: INTERNATIONAL COFFEE DAY

 However, they moved to the current location on the north side of the High Street in 1970.

-Curiously, I was in Oxford recently and looked directly across the street.
+Curiously, I was in Oxford last year and looked directly across the street from Queen’s Lane Coffee House.
 On the south side of the High Street is an upscale coffee house that more modestly claims, according to Samuel Pepys’ Diary, they’re the first coffee house in England, with a date of 1650.

 Back then, coffee cost a penny, but the information there through newspapers, books, magazines, and conversation – was free.
 Coffeehouses were often referred to as “penny universities.”

 In France, coffee beans came via the ambassador from Sultan Mehmed IV of the Ottoman Empire in 1669.
-The first continuous coffeehouse, where they even mixed coffee with chocolate, was Café Procope, established in Paris in 1686, as I’ve discussed here.
+The first continuous coffeehouse, where they even mixed coffee with chocolate, was Café Procope, established in Paris in 1686, as I’ve discussed in my article on Ben Franklin here.

 The 19th-century French historian and author Jules Michelet wrote: